-where beta_cubic is the CUBIC multiplication decrease factor, that is, when a packet loss occurs, CUBIC reduces its current window cwnd to cwndbeta_cubic.
+where beta_cubic is the CUBIC multiplication decrease factor, that is, when a packet loss detected by duplicate ACKs or a network congestion detected by ECN-Echo ACKs occurs, CUBIC reduces its current window cwnd to W_cubic(0)=W_maxbeta_cubic.
 We discuss how we set C in the next Section in more details.

 Upon receiving an ACK during congestion avoidance, CUBIC computes the window growth rate during the next RTT period using Eq.
-1. It sets W_cubic(t+RTT) as the candidate target value of congestion window.
+1. It sets W_cubic(t+RTT) as the candidate target value of congestion window, where RTT is the weithed average RTT calculated by the standard TCP.